-Coastal Areas: Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, unique coastal environments, nutrient loading in coastal waters and impact on coastal commercial fishing should be examined.
+Coastal Areas: Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, and unique coastal environments.
+Chemical and thermal discharge to coastal waters and impact on coastal commercial fishing should be examined.

-Upland Areas: Issues such as slope stability, available public transportation, access to basic amenities such as potable water and electricity, impact of drainage from the site on pre existing drainage patterns etc. should be examined.
+Upland Areas: Issues such as slope stability, available public transportation, demand for basic amenities such as potable water and electricity, impact of drainage from the site on pre existing drainage patterns etc. should be examined.